 Early Strategy 1861

 Upon the loss of Fort Sumter, the Lincoln administration ordered the states to provide 75,000 troops serving for 90 days to force the states in rebellion back into the Union.
 Unwilling to participate in military action against sister slave states, several border state conventions those in Virginia, North Carolina, Tennessee and Arkansas (with Kentucky deciding to remain neutral) voted to leave the Union and join the Confederate States of America.
 The leaders in these states had wanted to remain in the Union.
-They did not chose to join the CSA until they had to chose between forcing their southern slave owners to rejoin the Union or join them.
+They were forced to chose between going to war against fellow slave owners or joining them.
+Virginas, Arkansas, North Carolina and Tennessee joined the CSA.

 The Union meanwhile declared an embargo around these boundaries with the intention of preventing the export of cotton et. al and the importing of enumerated lists of goods as dwell.

-Because the CSA had no navy, the Union had the advantage even with it’s small sea going navy and a non-existent river navy.
+Because the CSA had no navy, the Union had the advantage even with it’s small sea going navy.
+Neither side had a river navy.

 The leaders of the Confederate States decided to defend all their borders.
 On the face of it, even then, this was seen as a difficult goal.
 For example, the barrier islands of South Carolina and Georgia could not be held and were immediately abandoned to the Union.